-In 2018 Jane started etching at the Royal Drawing School in Shoreditch.
-This inspired her the create a series of etchings which of her favourite places in Anglesey, that have special significance for her.
+In 2018 I started etching at the Royal Drawing School in Shoreditch.
+This inspired me to create a series of etchings which of my favourite places in Anglesey, that have special significance for me.

-Twr Maur is a lighthouse on Llanddwyn Island on Anglesey overlooking the Menai Straits, somewhere Jane likes to visit every year.
-As a child it used to be a big adventure involving a long sandy walk through the forest across the beach and finally the island when the tide was out.
+Twr Maur is a lighthouse on Llanddwyn Island on Anglesey overlooking the Menai Straits, somewhere I like to visit every year.
+As a child it used to be a big adventure involving a long sandy walk through the forest across the beach and finally to the island when the tide was out.
 The end result was picnic and a hunt for cowrie shells.
 Now it is a conservation area with a big carpark, but it is still accessible and a joy to visit.

-This etching was selected, but not hung for the RA Summer Show 2019.
-They were also selected for an exhibition in the The Sea and Lighthouses International Mini Print Exhibition in Cantabria, Spain and are part of their 2019 collection.
+This etching was selected, but not hung for the RA Summer Show 2019,it was also selected for an exhibition in the The Sea and Lighthouses International Mini Print Exhibition in Cantabria, Spain and is part of their 2019 collection.

 Please click on the image for a larger version.